felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ---
-title: Push The Catalog
+title: Push the Catalog
 position: 6
 layout: documentation
 meta:
-  title: Push The Catalog | Deliveroo | HubRise
+  title: Push the Catalog | Deliveroo | HubRise
   description: Find out how to push a catalog from HubRise to Deliveroo, how items and options are encoded, and which features are supported.
 ---